If you’re a blogger, novelist or freelance writer, you need to think about your work in terms of craft.

 Another thing which can improve your writing productivity is buying a faster computer and a big 24-inch monitor, and having a super fast internet connection (at least 50 MBps)

 It took me a while to assemble all these gadgets and technologies.
 But now I can rock the writing world and produce three times more prose than an average writer on any day.

 16. Write about something you know about

-If you don’t know your subject well you will have to conduct deep research before you sit down to write anything.
+If you don’t know your subject well, conduct deep research before you sit down to write anything.
 This takes a lot of time and can take up many precious minutes of your writing schedule.

-That’s why, if possible you should always write about something you know a lot about.
-In this way, you will be able to connect to the ideas much faster through associative memory.
+That’s why, if possible, you should always write about something you know a lot about.
+In this way, you will connect to the ideas much faster through associative memory.

-Not only will you save some mental bandwidth, but you’ll also be able to write the whole article without taking a look at your notes.
+Not only will you save some mental capacity, but you’ll also be able to write the whole article without looking at your notes.